BauplanLabs/redis3/README.md

 (if you don't you can just trust my numbers below!).

-At the end, you'll get and endpoint such as `https://xxx.execute-api.us-east-1.amazonaws.com/dev/test` that you can open in your browser to trigger the tests.
-One request will generate something like this response, i.e. a comparison of _k_ SETs and GETs in s3 express vs normal (plus a MSET and MGET concurrent version):
+At the end, you'll get and endpoint such as `https://xxx.execute-api.us-east-1.amazonaws.com/dev/test?k=50&cache=mytestcache` that you can open in your browser to trigger the tests (`k` and `cache` are optional - check `app.py` for the defaults).
+One request will generate something like this, i.e. a comparison of _k_ ops in s3 express vs normal:

 ```json
 {